KBNLresearch/magic-file-java-6/README.rst

 - 'clean': removes the .so file and calls 'mvn clean'

 - 'compile': compiles the sources against libmagic.
-Not that compilation expects the 'include' and 'include/linux' directories to exist in your jvm's root.
+Note that compilation expects the 'include' and 'include/linux' directories to exist in your jvm's root.

 - 'test': runs 'compile' and mvn test